ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 * Permissions to pull images from gcr.io and DockerHub.
 Private workers require the tekton-pipelines infrastructure and must be able to pull tekton-releases images from gcr.io and DockerHub to complete the private worker installation.

-To pull images from the `gcr.io` and `docker.io` container registries, you might need to define a specific Kubernetes ClusterImagePolicy.{: tip}
+To pull images from the `gcr.io` and `docker.io` container registries, you might need to define a specific Kubernetes ClusterImagePolicy.
+{: tip}

 ### Self-hosting container images for {{site.data.keyword.deliverypipeline}} Private Worker
 {: #self_host_pw_}